PCE Eligibility Requirements

 - is enrolled in a doctoral degree program.

-- Information Form – Potential PCE Candidate Seeking Chapter Sponsorship (WORD fill and submit - updated 4/16)
+- Information Form – Potential PCE Candidate Seeking Chapter Sponsorship (PDF - updated 8/18)

 - PCE Answers to Frequently Asked Questions (PDF – updated 11/17)